kid551/kid551.github.io/_posts/2017-05-20-Android-Dev.md

 </RelativeLayout>
 ```

-### Add click event for a button
+### Android button Onclick

+For a Android newbie, one common question is how to add click event for a button?
+Pretty simple!
 You only need to add one piece of code of clicking listener for a button.

 ```java
 Button runButton;